 Along Fore Street and Magdalen Road lies an enticing selection of independent boutiques where you can discover unique gifts or one-of-a-kind items crafted by local artisans.

-Gandy Street stands out as a vibrant hub for quirky independent stores nestled amidst charming Georgian townhouses—a great spot for art enthusiasts seeking something special or fashionistas looking for trendy outfits away from mainstream labels.
+Gandy Street stands out as a vibrant hub for quirky independent stores nestled amidst charming Georgian townhouses—a brilliant spot for art enthusiasts seeking something special or fashionistas looking for trendy outfits away from mainstream labels.

 If you’re looking for fresh produce or handmade crafts directly from suppliers, don’t miss Exeter’s Farmers’ Market held every Thursday on Fore Street!